 (Rhyothemis variegata) Common Picture Wing or Variegated Flutterer, all female

-(Tholymis tillarga) the coral-tailed cloudwing 1-3 adult male, 4 young male, 5 female +male compare 6+7 female
+(Tholymis tillarga) the coral-tailed cloudwing 1-3 adult male, 4 young male, 5 female +male compare 6+7 female 8 mixed

 (Trithemis aurora) Crimson Marsh Glider 1-5 male, 6-10 female